-Study regarding credit cards is done throughout Surabaya, Indonesia as the secondlargest metropolitan city after Jakarta.
+Study regarding credit cards is done throughout Surabaya, as the second-largest metropolitan city after Jakarta.
 The uniqueness of this study is that it combines behavioral factors and technology systems with credit card owners and users.
 The purpose of this study is to test the effect of subjective norms, perceived behavioral control, perceived risk, and perceived usefulness on the intention to use credit cards.
 The benefit of this study to credit card users is that they can use their credit card financial facilities wisely to achieve their intended goals.
 Furthermore, credit card issuers need to educate credit card users so that they understand their credit card rights and obligations, so credit card users' financial behavior is wise.

-2 Literature review
+2 Literature Review

-Personal finance is seen as the application of financial principles, resource management, consumer education, sociology and decision-making psychology to learn how individuals, families, and households acquire, develop, and allocate mone 4 y resources to meet current and future financial needs [12].
-Kapoor et al., [13] state that personal financial planning is the process of managing finances to achieve economic satisfaction.
-This planning allows one to c4 trol his financial situation.
+Personal finance is seen as the application of financial principles, resource management, consumer education, sociology and decision-making psychology to learn how individuals, families, and households acquire, develop, and allocate monetary resources to meet current and future financial needs [12].
+Kapoor, Dlabay, Hughes, & Hart [13] state that personal financial planning is the process of managing finances to achieve economic satisfaction.
+This planning allows one to control his financial situation.
 Comprehensive financial planning can improve a person's quality of life and satisfaction by reducing uncertainty about future needs and resources.
 One of the tools that can be utilized for financial planning is a credit card.
 Credit cards are a payment tool for current transactions, but payments are made some time after the charge is issued.
 Credit card holders may act either wise or unwise related to the transactions.
 The behavior of credit card holders is influenced by psychological factors.
 Quan & Nam's [5] study in Vietnam states that subjective norms, perceived behavioral control, perceived risk, and perceived usefulness influence credit card usage intentions.

-2.1 Effect of subjective norms towards intention to use credit cards
+2.1 Effect of Subjective Norms towards Intention to Use Credit Cards

-Hayhoe et al.,[6] state that a person has a credit card because the product is known, often talked about, and often used in socializing with the public.
-Hilgert et al., [14] state that other references which affect learning and socialization for young people from birth to adult, include parents, schoolmates, peers and the media.
+Hayhoe, Leach, & Turner [6] state that a person has a credit card because the product is known, often talked about, and often used in socializing with the public.
+Hilgert, Hogarth, & Beverly [14] state that other references which affect learning and socialization for young people from birth to adult, include parents, schoolmates, peers and the media.
 These subjects influence individuals to make financial decisions including the use of credit cards.
 Subjective norms lead to the degree to which a person feels that the person who is important to them (family and friends) believes he or she should use a credit card [15] while other references refer to family, friends, co-workers, bankers, advertising media and promotions affect the intent of using a credit card [16, 5].